 3. Use a humidifier

-When it comes to controlling the level of humidity around the house, a humidifier is often the best solution.
+When it comes to controlling the level of humidity in the house, a humidifier is often the best solution.
 This affordable solution will even ensure a good level of humidity for your indoor plants.

 A proper humidity value for houseplants would be of 60-70%.
 However, the amount varies depending on the species.
 Thus, bromeliads and orchids need 80-90% and plants from arid areas (cacti) 40-50%.